Minds-On-Design-Lab/givingimpact-php/readme.md

 * donation_level_id **integer**, this represents the id of a donation level
 * contact **required**, boolean, true/false, default false, used to define if donor opted out of being contacted by email
 * email_address **required**, string, email address of donor
+* allow_recurring, boolean, true/false, default false, used to define if donor wants donation to reoccur

 ### Credit Card Processing Requirements
 1. You MUST host your custom checkout page under SSL